|

 The letters from his relations and friends, of which a large number have survived (see below), also show him in an agreeable light.
 Yet Windham seems never really to have liked him, and never wrote to him in the easy confidential manner in which his parents used to address Frary and Thurston (Cobb's predecessors).
 Cobb undoubtedly made mistakes, and could be obstinate and opinionated.
 But Windham, in his dealings with subordinates, had his father's peremptory temper without his father's compensating generosity and warmth of heart.
 He was not an easy master.
 His letters to Cobb consist mainly of curt instructions, varied by an occasional severe reproof

 Windham's long absences from home inevitably led to difficulties, especially in the relations between Cobb and Nathaniel Kent (Windham's Estate Manager), although Cobb was engaged in the first place on Kent's recommendation.
+Note:- From 1770 (and most probably earlier) Nathaniel Kent resided in Fulham, Middlesex, where members of the Cobb family also lived.
 When disagreements arose Windham supported Kent, and no doubt with good reason.
 On one occasion he wrote to Cobb:

 "Your letter to me was foolish, that to Mr. Kent was not only absurd but in the highest degree impertinent.
 You seem totally to have forgot the distinctions due to the different ranks of life.
 Mr. Kent has always done you justice.
 He gives you full credit for your good qualities; but knows, what I could not fail to perceive, that you have a most unbounded share of vanity, together with as great or greater a degree of obstinacy.
 In the original I shall not at all interfere except to express my hope, if I am asked, that the woman will proceed in her prosecution".